jgoertzen-sb/pdns/docs/settings.rst

 ``also-notify=192.0.2.1, 203.0.113.167``.
 The IP addresses listed in ``also-notify`` always receive a notification.
 Even if they do not match the list in :ref:`setting-only-notify`.

+You may specify an alternate port by appending :port.
+Example:
+``also-notify=192.0.2.1:5300``.
+If no port is specified, port 53 is used.

 .. _setting-any-to-tcp: